fccm/ocaml-lzma/README.txt

 OCaml bindings for the lzma library.

+For a quick overview of what lzma is, read the file "description.txt".

 This library is provided under the terms of the MIT license.
 See the file LICENSE.txt for more details.